hamiltoon/test-next-js/README.md

 - Get next js working
 - React running on frontend
-- Socker connection
+- Socket connection
-- start a kuberneteskluster running
+- start a kuberneteskluster running on gcp
--
+- try setup a connection from github codespaces and gcp using telepresence